International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 | **Example**         | [Message](./message/example/transfer-completion-message.json)                                                                               |
 | **Diagram(s)**      | ![](./message/diagram/transfer-completion-message.png)                                                                                      |

 The Transfer Completion Message is sent by the [Provider](../model/terminology.md#provider) or [Consumer](../model/terminology.md#consumer) when a data transfer has completed.
-Note that some connector implementations may optimize completion notification by performing it as part of their wire protocol.
+Note that some [Connector](../model/terminology.md#connector--data-service-) implementations may optimize completion notification by performing it as part of their wire protocol.
 In those cases, a Transfer Completion Message does not need to be sent.

 ### 2.5 Transfer Termination Message